Duties, Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 In addition to passing the NCLEX-RN certification exam, Psychiatric Nurses must currently earn a Master of Science in Nursing Degree (MSN) from an accredited program.

 Typical (currently MSN) Psychiatric Nurse Practitioner programs require approximately 50 credits for completion.
-Most student can complete their master’s program in about two to three years.
+Most students can complete their master’s program in about two to three years.

 Step 4: Get Certified